colomboluke/bracket-maker/src/Brainstorm.md

     - UI customization: toggle show icons in bracket or just in VotingScreen, toggle show icons in bracket, choose overall color scheme for the bracket (from set of options)
   - [ ] Make a zoom in/out button in the bottom right of PreviewBracket
   - [ ] Light mode/dark mode button
+  - 6. [ ] Automated testing for bracket functions
 - Advanced features
   - 4. [ ] Statistics:
       - Print table of all voters' records